 The National Security Authority shall coordinate protective security measures and oversee the state of security in the types of activities that are subject to the Security Act.
 In addition to its role as the national security authority in accordance with the Security Act, the NSM is also responsible for a variety of other essential tasks.

-NSM is the Norwegian expert authority on security clearance cases, and also houses the Norwegian National Cyber Security Centre.
+NSM is the Norwegian expert authority on security clearance cases and appeal body on decisions regarding security clearance cases.
+NSM is responsible for a national warning system (VDI) that shall detect and issue warnings about cyber operations against digital infrastructure.
+NSM houses the Norwegian National Cyber Security Centre.

 NSM shall have overall responsibility for the following areas: